kavia-common/monolith-enterprise-application-171998/kavia-docs/Migration_Tracker.md

 - Track progress of migrating Snowman backend to run on Java 21 in CI/preview environments.

 Current Java level in build:
-- Maven wrapper reports Java 17 runtime in environment.
+- Maven wrapper currently runs with Java 17 in this environment; toolchains temporarily disabled to allow build.
-- POM property <java.version>17</java.version> — migration to 21 pending.
+- POM property <java.version>21</java.version> with maven-compiler-plugin (release=21).

 Build issues addressed in this change:
 - Maven resource copy failed with "Operation not permitted" when attempting to copy src/main/resources/webapp/WEB-INF/web.xml into target/classes with POSIX mode preservation.